ebinm/FastFabricLab/docs/ShellScripts.md

 There are scripts to manually set up FastFabric step by step.
-These are useful when operating directly from the instances or modifying the setps.
+These are useful when operating directly from the instances or modifying the steps.

 * [run_orderer.sh](../scripts/run_orderer.sh): This script runs the orderer node.